raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- /task ---

-Once Flask is installed you can create your web application.
+Once Flask is installed, you can create your web application.

 --- task ---

-Using the Terminal or Command Prompt, make a new directory for your project.
+Open a terminal or command prompt window, and create a new directory for your project.

 ```bash
 mkdir webapp